cockroachdb/docs/v19.1/known-limitations.md

 ### Setting `application_name` in the client parameters

 CockroachDB does not fully process the parameter `application_name` when passed through the connection string via the client driver.
 As a result, the statements issued by the clients are not properly attributed to that application name for the purpose of displaying statement statistics.
-The workaround is to set `application_name` using a [`SET`](https://www.cockroachlabs.com/docs/stable/set-vars.html) statement immediately after the SQL connection is established.
-This will be addressed in a 2.1.x release.
+The workaround is to set `application_name` using a [`SET`](set-vars.html) statement immediately after the SQL connection is established.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/31766)